bejirose/D3-challenge/README.md

 * Created scatter plots for three risk factors for each axis.
 * Animated the transitions to the plot upon clicking available x-axis or y-axis values.

-## Webpage
-Get a view of the page from this link: